bgachara/bgachara.github.io/posts/databases.md

   - How to avoid race condition?
 Lost Updates
   - What is the correct database state? after a failure?
 Durability
 - Concurrency control and recovery
-  - valuable properties of DBMS
+  - Valuable properties of DBMS
   - Based on concept of transactions with ACID properties

 ### Transactions